HeraldoArman/Tautin/readme.md

 ## Contribution

-This project is for learning purposes and has a lot of bugs.
+This project is for learning purposes and has a lot of bugs (and this web even this web is not responsive 😭).
 But if you want to provide suggestions or improve the code, feel free to create a pull request or submit an issue.

 Happy coding! ✨